wfuu/ML/README.md

 ## Coding Assignments and Practice
 ###  Based on "The Elements of Statistical Learning"

 This repository contains implementation of various machine learning algorithms based on QMSS 4058 and STAT 5241 courses at Columbia.
+All R code is accompanied by explanatory narration.

 *Optimization, PCR, Classification:*
 Assignment tasks are to optimize a loss function in R; run a PCR model; and explore the best model for classifying a binary outcome.